aberba/elementaryOS-twi-guide/README.md

 1. Read the [elementary OS tranlation guide](https://elementary.io/docs/translation-guide#translation-guide) to familirarize yourself with the translation process.
 2. Visit the elementary OS translation website, create an account, and start translating.

-I have made a [YouTube video](https://www.youtube.com/playlist?list=PL6M5AjwPmqHgx72Dgue4Hcb4dpnKfHbxV) on how to do this as well.
+I have made [YouTube videos](https://www.youtube.com/playlist?list=PL6M5AjwPmqHgx72Dgue4Hcb4dpnKfHbxV) on how to do this as well.

 ### How to be a good translator
 * Do not do direct translation.
 Make sure your translation reads natural and easy understandable.